Bumbleebeezz/Bumbleebeezz.github.io/README.md

     "40g light or dark syrup"
   ],
   "Instructions": "Mix all ingredients in a bowl until combined.
 Form the cookie dough into long cylinders and flatten slightly.
 Bake for 8-12 minutes in 180°C or 350°F"
 }
+{
+  "Title": "Oak bran muffins",
+  "Description": "Fast and easy muffins",
+  "Category": ["Muffin"],
+  "Ingredients": [
+    "4 eggs worth of egg white",
+    "300g oat bran",
+    "3 tsp baking powder",
+    "10g baking powder",
+    "400g milk",
+    "100g light syrup",
+    "2 tbsp of neutral oil"
+  ],
+  "Instructions": "Beat the egg whites until stiff.
+Mix all dry ingredients in a seperate bowl.
+Add syrup, milk and oil to the dry ingredients and mix well.
+Fold in the eggwhite with the rest of the ingredients.
+Portion our evenly and bake in the oven on 225°C or 450°F for 10-20 minutes depending on muffin size and oven."
+}